rkt6865/rktHVTools/README.md

 ## Usage

 You can use the functions individually or you can install the `rktHVTools.psm1` module.
+To install the module, just copy it to your modules folder.
 The default directory for user modules is:

 `$home\Documents\WindowsPowerShell\Modules\<Module Folder>\<Module Files>`